-Yesterday I tweeted few words about "white space", it got some attention and I received emails asking more about it, so I decided to write this short post as an answer.
+Yesterday I tweeted a few words about "white space", it got some attention and I received emails asking more about it, so I decided to write this short post as an answer.

 White spaces in design are not wasted spaces.
 They clean the environment around the important element and gives better, easier, direct focus

 "White space" is not literally a space with white colour.
 It's a blank space that surrounds a given element.
 This "blank space" sounds like a waste of space to some out there, which I disagree with.
 Here is why;

 In the example above (using the same number of dots), there are lots of information (dots) to present, but one of them is the key information and it needs instant focus to give a quick answer to the question; "What is this thing about?".

 In the first example, as much information as possible is given in the very smallest space.
 You may think that you did well because you give more in a small space.
 Well, in my opinion, it is wrong.
 It causes chaos, the user (she) has no clue where to look, where to get the key information.
 So she spends seconds/minutes to make a sense of it, eventually gets frustrated and goes away.
 Here you lost a person who might be a potential customer or a reader or anyone else important!

 In the second example, white space is given to the key information in the centre.
 Yes, you are giving less information in the same space, but nothing wrong with it since you are giving the key information that the user catches instantly without any effort.
 She has a clear idea about what it's telling, what it's for, now she can take instant action and explore the information given around if interested.
 All other dots around is making more sense to her now because she knows the main subject from the well-spaced middle dot.